ciiram/indaba-maker-session-2019/README.md

 These fields include temperature and humidity as well as radio transmission parameters.

 1. Now we can examine the database.
-Install InfluxDB is shown [here](https://docs.influxdata.com/influxdb/v1.7/introduction/installation/)

 1. Open the database